benhoyt/benhoyt.github.com/writings/2020-08-17-go-fuzzing.md

 href="https://github.com/golang/go/issues/19109#issuecomment-451871672">shared</a>
 just that &mdash; a tool called <a href="https://github.com/thepudds/fzgo">fzgo</a> that implements most of the original proposal in a separate tool.
-This was well received at the time, but does not seem to have turned into anything official.</p>
+This was well-received at the time, but does not seem to have turned into anything official.</p>

-<p>More recently, however, the Go team has picked this back up, with
+<p>More recently, however, the Go team has picked this idea back up, with
 Hockman writing the recent draft design for first-class fuzzing.
+The goal is similar, to make it easy to run fuzz tests with the standard
+<tt>go&nbsp;test</tt> tool, but the proposed API is slightly more complex
+to allow
-The goal is similar, to make it easy to run fuzz tests with the standard <tt>go test</tt> tool, but the proposed API is slightly more complex to allow seeding the initial corpus programmatically, and to support input types other than byte strings ("slice of byte" or <tt>[]byte</tt> in Go).</p>
+seeding the initial corpus programmatically and to support input types other than byte strings ("slice of byte" or <tt>[]byte</tt> in Go).</p>

-<p>Currently developers can write test functions with the signature
+<p>Currently, developers can write test functions with the signature
-<tt>TestFoo(t *testing.T)</tt> in a <tt>*_test.go</tt> source file, and
+<tt>TestFoo(t&nbsp;*testing.T)</tt> in a <tt>*_test.go</tt> source file, and
-<tt>go test</tt> will automatically run those functions as unit tests.
+<tt>go&nbsp;test</tt> will automatically run those functions as unit tests.
 The
 existing <a href="https://golang.org/pkg/testing/#T"><tt>testing.T</tt></a>
 type is passed to test functions to control the test and record failures.
+The new draft design adds the ability to write
+<tt>FuzzFoo(f&nbsp;*testing.F)</tt> fuzz tests
-The new draft design adds the ability to write <tt>FuzzFoo(f *testing.F)</tt> fuzz tests in <tt>*_test.go</tt> files in a similar way, and then run them using a simple command like <tt>go test -fuzz</tt>.
+in a similar way
+and then run them using a simple command like <tt>go&nbsp;test&nbsp;-fuzz</tt>.
 The proposed <tt>testing.F</tt> type is used to add inputs to the seed corpus and implement the fuzz test itself (using a nested anonymous function).
 Here is an example that might be part of <tt>calc_test.go</tt>
-in a calculator library:</p>
+for a calculator library:</p>

 <pre>
     func FuzzEval(f *testing.F) {